 In some cases, a defendant in Arizona may be immune from punitive damages.
 This is typically going to be the case for any public entities or employees of public entities (public schools, police officers, county building inspectors, etc.).

-If you or somebody you love has been injured due to the negligence of another person, contact an attorney at Torgenson Law today.
+If you or somebody you love has been injured due to the negligence of another person, contact a Phoenix car accident attorney at Torgenson Law today.
 Let us conduct a full investigation into your case so we can obtain maximum compensation for your claim.
 You can contact us for a free consultation of your case by clicking here or calling (602) 600-0012.